-Star of the week: Alpha Centauri | EarthSky.org
+Alpha Centauri, star system closest to our sun | EarthSky.org

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-The Alpha Centauri system probably consists of three stars.
-Alpha Centauri is part of a double, or triple, star system.
-The two main components are Alpha Centauri A and Alpha Centauri B. The third star, a red dwarf called Proxima Centauri, is thought to be about 4.22 light-years distant and is actually our sun’s closest neighbor among the stars.
+Meanwhile, in Australia and much of the southern hemisphere, Alpha Centauri is circumpolar, meaning that it never sets.
+Also called Rigel Kentaurus or Rigel Kent, this neighboring star is probably the most famous star that almost no one in the Northern Hemisphere has actually seen.

-If you looked through a small telescope at the Alpha Centauri system, you’d see the two main stars, but you wouldn’t see Proxima Centauri.
-It’s too faint and appears too far (4 diameters of the full moon) away to be easily recognized at part of the system.
+For northern observers, there really are no good pointer stars to Alpha Centauri.
+When the bright star Arcturus is high overhead, Alpha Centauri might be low in your southern sky, assuming you are south of 29 degrees N. latitude.

 To the eye – taken by itself – Alpha Centauri A appears as the fourth-brightest star seen from Earth, just slightly outshone by Arcturus.
-However, the combined light of Alpha Centauri A and B is slightly greater than Arcturus, so in that sense it appears as the third-brightest star visible in Earth’s sky.
+However, the combined light of Alpha Centauri A and B is slightly greater than Arcturus, so the system appears as the third-brightest star visible in Earth’s sky.
 These stars are an average of 4.3 light-years away.

 Yellow Alpha Centauri A is the same stellar type as our sun (G2), although a bit larger.
 It looks bright in our sky because of its nearness to Earth.
 Just a few degrees away, the star Hadar (a separate star sometimes called Beta Centauri, not to be confused with Alpha Centauri B) appears dimmer in our sky than Alpha Centauri.
 But in fact, Hadar is much farther away at 525 light-years.